microsoft/vscode-docs/docs/java/java-build.md

 ### Working with Gradle tasks

-When you open a Gradle project in VSCode, you can find some useful Gradle views by clicking the Gradle Side Bar item. `Gradle Projects` view lists all the Gradle projects found in the workspace.
-You can view, run or debug Gradle tasks here.
+When you open a Gradle project in VSCode, you can find some useful Gradle views by clicking the Gradle Side Bar item. **Gradle Projects** view lists all the Gradle projects found in the workspace.
+You can view, run, or debug Gradle tasks here.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-build/gradle-tasks.mp4" type="video/mp4">
 </video>

-When there are a lot of Gradle tasks in the workspace, it might be hard to find a specific task, the extension offers `Pinned Tasks` view to help you pin your favorite tasks so that you can easily find them in a separate view.
-You can also see recent executed tasks in the `Recent Tasks` view.
+When there are many Gradle tasks in the workspace, it might be hard to find a specific task.
+The extension offers a **Pinned Tasks** view to help you pin your favorite tasks so that you can easily find them in a separate view.
+You can also see recently executed tasks in the **Recent Tasks** view.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-build/gradle-pinned-recent-tasks.mp4" type="video/mp4">